mtango99/mtango99.github.io/blogs/reproducibilityethics.md

 &nbsp;

 Questions for class debate about curtailing vs. expanding the use/capabilities/applications of spatial big data research:
 - How do we trust the government?
-What are ways ensure proper data use?
+What are ways to ensure proper data use?
 - How can researchers understand localized contexts/humanify data?
 - Do you think that, in general, research helps or harms vulnerable populations?
 - Were you satisfied with Zook et al.’s 10 rules for responsible big data research?
 - Are you more afraid of the government or private entities using data irresponsibly?
 Are there differences in how to address each to improve data use practices?

+&nbsp;